Solving nonlinear Klein-Gordon equations on unbounded domains via the Finite Element Method: Numerical methods: solving nonlinear PDE on unbounded domains with the finite element method

 The two Kelvin-inversion-based techniques discussed above provide us with a numerical approximation of the solution on the interior domain $\Omega_{\mathrm{int}}$ and on the inversed exterior domain $\Tilde{\Omega}_{\mathrm{ext}}$.
 It is possible to reconstruct the solution on any bounded subset of the original domain $\Omega$ using $\mathcal{K}^{-1}$.
 This process is illustrated in Fig.~\ref{fig:curves_int_ext}.

 Finally, the three numerical techniques introduced in order to deal with PDEs defined on unbounded domains are compared in Fig.~\ref{fig:convergence_unbounded}, where we represent their respective convergence curve.
-The convergence rates obtained are compared to the result of standard FEM on a truncated domain with exact Dirichlet boundary condition at the artificial border (benchmark).
+The convergence rates obtained are compared to the result of standard FEM on a truncated domain with exact Dirichlet boundary condition at the artificial border (benchmark), depicted by the green curve.
+This curve shows how the error varies with respect to the number of DOFs in the \textit{ideal} case of standard FEM.
 We can see that the convergence rates of all three techniques are almost as good as the benchmark, regardless of the coordinate system used (Cartesian or polar).
 In the absence of rigorous mathematical proof, this convergence study validates our various implementations.